 If you don’t have corporate card, you may still be able to earn rewards from company purchases.
 Many businesses give employees the option of charging expenses to their personal credit cards, which can work well when employees are able to pay each month’s statement balance in full and avoid interest charges.
 (Again, check with your employer about their specific policies around rewards earned on business expenses, so you don’t unwittingly violate any.)

 Remember, business credit cards and even charge cards aren’t always totally separate from your personal credit.
 Their impact on your consumer credit rating depends on the card agreement.
-You can see how your credit card use, for business or personal expenses, is affecting your credit by viewing two of your credit scores, updated each month, for free on Credit.com.
+You can see how your credit card use, for business or personal expenses, is affecting your credit by viewing two of your credit scores, updated every 14 days, for free on Credit.com.

 At publishing time, American Express cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these products.
 However, this relationship does not result in any preferential editorial treatment.